eto56/ImportSearch/README.md

-# ImportSearch
+# importsearch

-ImportSearch is a tool for scanning and auditing your Python scripts for all imported modules.
+importsearch is a tool for scanning and auditing your Python scripts for all imported modules.
 It helps you quickly understand your project's dependencies by parsing your source files and listing every module that is imported.

 ## Features